wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/5-exercise-outlook-actionable-messages.md

 In this exercise, you'll use Adaptive Cards to implement an engaging user experience with Outlook Actionable Messages.

-You'll create two separate projects during this exercise and register your app in two different portals in order to implement a complete solution:
+You'll create two separate projects during this exercise and register your app in two different portals to implement a complete solution:

 1. You'll start by first creating an Azure AD application that will be used to send an email with Microsoft Graph.
 1. Next, you'll use the Azure AD app in a .NET Core Console app that will send the email using Microsoft Graph that contains the adaptive card in the message.